016 SO IL TRIBRU 2024

 Common Thread

-SO–IL has created Common Thread for the garden of the former Capuchin Monastery.
-Together with Dr Mariana Popescu (TU Delft) and Summum Engineering, the architects have developed a fabric that spans two neighbourhoods and creates a new urban connection.
+SO–IL created Common Thread for the garden of the former Capuchin Monastery.
+Together with Dr. Mariana Popescu (TU Delft) and Summum Engineering, the architects developed a fabric that spanned two neighbourhoods and created a new urban connection.

-Inspired by Bruges’ history as a lacemaking centre, the US architecture firm is using weaving as a social, economic and formal binding agent.
-The site was owned by the religious order of the Friars Minor Capuchin until 2020.
-It is being opened up to the public for the first time through this work.
+Inspired by Bruges’ history as a lacemaking centre, the US architecture firm used weaving as a social, economic, and formal binding agent.
+The site had been owned by the religious order of the Friars Minor Capuchin until 2020, and Common Thread opened it to the public for the first time.
 The garden is located in the west quarter of Bruges and is part of a major revaluation project in the city.

-Common Thread meanders like a curved line through the enclosed green space and accentuates new corners of the garden at every turn, slowly revealing the site to the public.
-The high-tech membrane consists of 3D printed and metal elements, tubes and textile segments made from recycled PET bottles.
-The fabric skin, machine-woven at Delft University of Technology, plays with black-and-white plain weave patterns, creating a play of light and shadow, open and closed, in the process.
+Common Thread meandered like a curved line through the enclosed green space, accentuating new corners of the garden at every turn and slowly revealing the site to the public.
+The high-tech membrane consisted of 3D printed and metal elements, tubes, and textile segments made from recycled PET bottles.
+The fabric skin, machine-woven at Delft University of Technology, played with black-and-white plain weave patterns, creating a play of light and shadow, open and closed, in the process.

-With this modular work, SOIL introduces the public to a place in change and guides visitors from Hauwerstraat to Klokstraat, where they can continue their journey after an unexpected exit.
+With this modular work, SO–IL introduced the public to a place in change and guided visitors from Hauwerstraat to Klokstraat, where they could continue their journey after an unexpected exit.

 Portret Jing Liuen Florian Idenburg Brad Ogbonna